jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-20-what-is-an-explanation.md

 ...
 The statement _"the laws of logic reflects the thinking of God"_ is the explanation/answer for why the laws of logic are universal, unchanging, etc.

 ...
-The statement _"God controls the universe"_ is an explanation to why it makes sense to rely on what is called "the uniformity of nature" --- the present will be like the past, or the laws of nature today are the same as yesterday, because God wills it to be that way.
+The statement _"God controls the universe"_ is an explanation to why it makes sense to rely on what is called "the uniformity in nature" --- the present will be like the past, or the laws of nature today are the same as yesterday, because God wills it to be that way.

-To make that more clear, I will quote Dr. Jason Lisle (from page 62 of his book ["The Ultimate Proof of Creation"](https://www.bookdepository.com/book/9780890515686?a_aid=jflaga):
+To make it more clear why we can rely on the uniformity in nature, and that "God is in control of the universe" is an acceptable explanation for it, I will quote Dr. Jason Lisle (from page 62 of his book ["The Ultimate Proof of Creation"](https://www.bookdepository.com/book/9780890515686?a_aid=jflaga):

 > "The future resembles the past because God upholds the future as He has upheld the past (the laws of nature are constant).
 Since none of us have experienced the future, the only way we could **know** that the future is like the past is by revelation from God.
 Everyone relies on this vital principle"